CASPer and Duet: The Facts (2025-2026)

 If you only have a few schools that require Duet, you might review those medical schools’ missions to try and make sure your responses are aligned with the schools’ ideals as much as possible.

-Your CASPer, Snapshot and Duet results will never make or break your candidacy and medical schools use these results to corroborate observations they make in other parts of your application such as your written documents, letters of recommendation and interviews.
+Your CASPer results will never make or break your candidacy and medical schools use these results to corroborate observations they make in other parts of your application such as your written documents, letters of recommendation and interviews.

 CASPer Test Prep and CASPer TEST Questions